Classic Kalahari Safari

 Days 3, 4 & 5: Okavango Delta (Little Vumbura Camp)

-Today you will be collected from Kalahari Plains Camp and transferred by light aircraft to Little Vumbura Camp, in the heart of the Okavango Delta.
+Today you will be collected and transferred by light aircraft to Little Vumbura Camp, in the heart of the Okavango Delta.
 Spend three nights at Little Vumbura on a fully inclusive basis.

 The Okavango Delta is the world's largest inland delta, an enormous oasis in the middle of the great Kalahari Desert.
 The 'Delta' consists of roughly 6,000 square miles - an area larger than the State of Connecticut - of intricate waterways and reed-lined channels interspersed with game-rich islands, creating a diverse ecosystem that supports the greatest concentration of wildlife in Africa.
 Little Vumbura is located on one of the most diverse concessions in Botswana, featuring the full spectrum of Delta habitat types, and providing an ideal year-round base from which to explore the beauty and complexity of the "Jewel of the Kalahari".